 - After helping someone who just used the toilet zone.

-- Before and after visiting a public environment that exposes your hand to touch frequent places like doorknobs.
+- Before and after visiting a public environment that exposes your hand to frequent places like doorknobs.

 - And if your hand is dirty or visibly greasy.